syncfusion-content/flutter-docs/Flutter/xlsio/working-with-conditional-formatting.md

 {% endhighlight %}

-The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format with `averageType` set as `below` in XlsIO.
+The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format with `averageType` set as `below` in Flutter XlsIO.

 ![Above or Below Average conditional format](images/CFAboveBelowAvg.jpg)